INTEARnear/wallet/README.md

 You need to set up some env variables in `.env` to external services, and if you don't use `.env.prod`, you'd need to set up history-service, account-creation-service, and other services in their respective directories in this repo.

-Built with Leptos, TailwindCSS, Trunk, ESBuild, and `near-min-api` (a wasm-ready crate built for this wallet).
+Built with Leptos, TailwindCSS, ESBuild, and `near-min-api` (a wasm-ready crate built for this wallet).

 ## Contributing